Thy Will is my delight.

 “The Church urgently needs the deep breath of prayer, and to my great joy groups devoted to prayer and intercession, the prayerful reading of God’s word and the perpetual adoration of the Eucharist are growing at every level of ecclesial life.”
 (Pope Francis, Evangelii Gaudium, 2013, sec.
 262).

-In addition to Holy Mass and the Divine Office, brothers spend one to three hours in Eucharistic Adoration each day.
+In addition to daily Holy Mass and the Divine Office, brothers ordinarily spend one to two or three hours in Eucharistic Adoration each day.
 One of these hours is ordinarily in common.
 Extended time in silent adoration of the Blessed Sacrament is a emphasis of our prayer life.
 In this time brothers worship God, grow in relationship with Him, spiritually contribute to the building-up of the Body of Christ, and make reparation and intercede for the world.

 Ordinarily, Lauds (Morning Prayer) and Vespers (Evening Prayer) are prayed in common.
 The other hours are ordinarily said individually.